 The Martinhal Village villas are ideal for families: each has two or three bedrooms, and they all have their own private kitchens.

-There are three: an outdoor heated pool set in a rectangular timber deck, an indoor pool at the Village Square and a heated pool at Club 98.
+There are three: an outdoor heated pool set in a rectangular timber deck (which will have two metres between sunloungers), an indoor pool at the Village Square and an unheated pool at Club 98.

 Tan-enhancing tennis whites for the hotel’s courts (sweatbands optional); heel-free shoes and the most stylish walking gear you can muster for the neighbouring national park.